danass/Touria/README.md

 # Project Touria

-This repo is a collaborative effort that contains resources in French, English, and Arabic on various topics such as literature, music, arts, movies, and courses.
+This repo is a collaborative effort that contains resources in French, English, Berber and Arabic on various topics such as literature, music, arts, movies, and courses.
 The aim is to help children learn on their own and become self-taught experts in any topic of their choosing.
 We welcome contributions from everyone who wants to help this initiative.

 ## French Resources
 ### Literature